-The Superintendent’s Residence was built in 1932-1933 by the CCC and the National Park Service (NPS) as part of a movement within the NPS of Rustic Architecture.
+The Superintendent’s Residence was built in 1932-1933 by the CCC and the National Park Service (NPS) as part of a movement within the NPS toward Rustic Architecture.

-Approximately 10mx19m, two stories with the lower floor consisting or the entry, living room, dining room, kitchen, and what was once a bedroom with an adjoining bath (now the Library). the second floor has four more bedrooms (now offices) and two more baths.
-There is a usable basement, with an outside entrance, shownright.
+The footprint is approximately 32ftx62ft (10mx19m).
+Two stories, with the lower floor consisting or the entry, living room, dining room, kitchen, and what was once a bedroom with an adjoining bath (now the Library).
+The second floor has four more bedrooms and two more baths.
+There is a usable basement, with an outside entrance usable when snow does not cover it up, shown right.

 The outer skin is rustic large stone boulders with a steep cedar shake roof, designed to resist fire and shake off the heavy snows in winter.
 Beautiful cedar doors